Red or processed meats

 Not only meat, but also most processed and fried foods have excess fat in, which, if you have weak stomach acid, can be problematic as outlined above.
 Aim to eat fresh and cook your own meals when possible so you know that you aren’t consuming lots of excess fat that could upset your tum!

 Much like with meat, dairy products may be particularly problematic if you have low stomach acid as they require more effort to break down.
 Dairy products are often high in fat which can also further delay gastric emptying.

 As well as the high fat and heavy protein content, intolerance to dairy products may also be contributing to digestive upset in many cases.
 Although people can be sensitive to dairy for a number of different reasons, intolerance to the milk sugar lactose is the most common issue.

 An enzyme called lactase is responsible for breaking lactose down into its simplest units so that it is ready for absorption.
-Insufficient lactase (an issue that can start as early as weaning but in many cases is thought to become progressively worse as we get older) means that lactose can’t be broken down and absorbed properly, which can contribute to a whole host of symptoms including indigestion, flatulence, bloating and irregular bowel movements.
+Insufficient lactase (an issue that can start as early as weaning but in many cases is thought to become progressively worse as we get older) means that lactose can’t be broken down and absorbed properly, which can contribute to a whole host of symptoms including acid reflux, flatulence, bloating and irregular bowel movements.

 If certain foods are able to relax the LOS then this means that your stomach is not fully closed off.
 As a result, the acidic contents are more likely to leak out and splash up into the oesophagus.

 Don’t forget about the drinks

 Fizzy drinks, alcohol and even tea may be exacerbating your symptoms of acid reflux.
 Fizzy juice for example, can alter the internal pressure of the stomach which can cause the LOS to relax.
 Then, not to mention the caffeine content in many varieties which can also be problematic.